-The prospect of buying a new house, be it your first or second, is exciting and it is easy to get lost in the moment.
-But take a step back, look at the situation critically and ask yourself: How much house can I afford?
+Whether it’s your first home or your second, buying a home is an exciting adventure, and getting lost in the moment can be easy.
+But take a step back and ask yourself: How much house can I realistically afford?

 Income like Social Security benefits and the money you received from the sale of a home is excluded from your gross income.

-When you purchase a house, you are not only buying the house for how much it is advertised for or how much you haggle it down.
-You are also paying for:
+When you purchase a house, you’re not only buying the home for how much you negotiate it for.
+You are also paying for the following:

 Some of these factors, like closing costs and down payment, are paid at closing and contain other fees such as:

 You can rest assured that most costs are all paid at once, and your lender will give you the estimate in advance.